-Layoff Procedure for Classified, Non-Represented Staff - archived
+Updated Version Layoff Procedure for Non-Represented Classified Staff

 The Evergreen State College is committed to providing a layoff procedure for classified, non-represented staff which ensures that layoff is administered without disruption to employees, the business function of the College is minimized, and that is consistent with provisions of WAC 357-46.

 This layoff procedure covers and applies to all non-represented, classified employees of The Evergreen State College who are not covered by a collective bargaining agreement.
 This procedure supersedes all prior layoff/reduction-in-force procedures for non-represented classified employees of The Evergreen State College.

 Nothing in this layoff procedure shall be construed to negate the rights of The Evergreen State College to transfer, promote, demote, dismiss or separate any employee of any employment status in any manner permissible under the civil service rules.

 The President, Vice-President and/or designee, in consultation with Human Resource Services, will determine the position(s) to be eliminated, reduced or not filled due to layoff.
 The basis for layoff must be for business-related reasons and includes, but is not limited to, the following reasons:

 - Lack of work

 - Lack of funds

 Layoff is an employer-initiated action taken in accordance with WAC 357-46-010 that could result in any of the following: